IsaiahByrd/cmsc433-pokemon-game/README.md

 * Start Apache Web Server and MySQL Database
 * Go to http://localhost/phpmyadmin/ in your browser

-### 6. Load the Database via `createAll.sql`
+### 6. Load the Database via `proj3.sql` **ONLY ONCE**
-* Go back to the cloned repository and open the `createAll.sql` file
+* Open the `proj3.sql` file in a text editor
 * Copy all the contents of the file
-* Paste the content into the SQL tab in the phpMyAdmin page and execute it
+* Paste the content into the SQL tab in the phpMyAdmin page and execute it (only has to be done once)

+This sets up the database structure and initial data.

 ### 7. Set Up the Database and Authentication Tables
-Run these setup scripts **ONLY ONCE** when first setting up the project:
+Run these setup scripts **ONCE** when first setting up the project:

 ```bash
 python db_setup.py        # Loads Pokémon data from Excel into the database